piducancore/piducancore/README.md

 ## How is it going

 Many projects after, in 2022, I know not everything has to have GraphQL, and I've built an interesting variety of projects using JAMstack technologies, both personal art projects and commission work as an independent consultant.

+Below I show you the most recent and the ones that I'm most proud of.

 <!--
 **piducancore/piducancore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.